 Asbestos Exposure and How You Can Prevent It

 Mesothelioma is mainly caused by exposure to asbestos, which is the most significant risk factor.
-Asbestos exposures should be limited at households and offices to minimize your chance of developing mesothelioma.
+Asbestos exposures should be limited in households and offices to minimize your chance of developing mesothelioma.

 Whenever dealing with or around asbestos-containing items, take precautions to prevent contamination.
 When performing any job which might result in the discharge of asbestos fibers, constantly observe safety precautions.